identity-com/docs/showcase/README.md

 # Check the updated DID document
 $ cryptid document

-# Update cryptid configuration to use the original (default) key
+# Update Cryptid configuration to use the original (default) key
 $ cryptid config set keyFile $HOME/.config/solana/id.json

 # Expect transfer of using the removed key to fail